CHTC/chtc-website-source/_uw-research-computing/scaling-htc.md

 	- [Testing jobs outside CHTC](#testing-jobs-outside-chtc)
 - [Things to consider](#things-to-consider)
 - [Related Pages](#related-pages)

-<span name="why"></span>
+{% endcapture %}
+{% include /components/directory.html title="Table of Contents" %}

 ## Why run on additional capacity outside CHTC?

+Running on other resources in addition to CHTC has one huge benefit:
+**size!**

-Running on other resources in addition to CHTC has one huge benefit: size!
-UW - Madison groups and the national OSG Consortium make available thousands of computers, in addition to what\'s already available in CHTC, including specialized hardware resources like GPUs.
+In addition to what's available at CHTC, UW-Madison groups and the national OSG Consortium make thousands of computers available for high throughput computing, including specialized hardware resources like GPUs.

-Most CHTC users who run
-on CHTC, campus pools, and the OSPool can get more than 100,000 computer hours (more than 11 years of computing!) in a single day.
+Most CHTC users who submit jobs to CHTC, campus pools, and the OSPool can get more than 100,000 computer hours (more than 11 years of computing!) in a single day.

 <!--to do: cool graphic or link to story about OSPool user?-->